Growth of bilinear maps III: Decidability: Checking if the limit exists is undecidable

-The last dimension is obviously always $1$.
-So we are ensured that $\lambda''$ of the new system is at least $1$.
-It means the following are now equivalent: (i) the limit of $\sqrt[n]{g''(n)}$ exists for $(*'',s'')$ and (ii) the growth rate $\lambda=(\lambda')^2$ is at most $1$.
-The reduction is finished, and the conclusion on undecidability follows. \end{proof}
+where $g'(n)$ is also the largest possible entry over all the first $d'$ dimensions, and $g''_{d'+1}$ denotes the one for the last dimension, which is always $1$.
+In total, the limit of $\sqrt[n]{g''(n)}$ exists if and only if $\lambda\le 1$.
+The reduction is finished, and the conclusion on the undecidability follows. \end{proof}